TaylanUB/scheme-bytestructures/README.md

 bytestructure description is expected, an existing bytestructure descriptor can be passed instead.

-A simple strategy that can be used by constructors of compound bytestructure descriptor types is to recursively call `make-bytestructure-descriptor` on some of their arguments.
+A simple strategy that can be used by constructors of "compound" bytestructure descriptor types (those who contain other descriptors, e.g. vector) is to recursively call `make-bytestructure-descriptor` on some of their arguments.
 Rule 3 above helps in this situation.
 E.g. consider the following example:

     (define uint8-v3
       (make-bytestructure-descriptor (list bs:vector 3 uint8)))

-The `bs:vector` variable holds the compound bytestructure descriptor type "vector."
+The `bs:vector` variable holds the bytestructure descriptor type "vector."
 The constructor for this type takes a length and the description for the type of which we want a vector.
 We provided the existing `uint8` bytestructure descriptor, so we get a descriptor for uint8 vectors of length 3.
 In C terminology, a `uint8_t[3]`.
 The